 Skin sheds about one layer per day, and this happens naturally, by design.

 Unfortunately for us, we live in an age polluted with contaminants— harmful UV rays, chemicals, dust, dirt and bacteria.
 These pollutants, together with the hot, dry or cold climates we live in, can produce harsh conditions inside our skin making it not function properly and creating a more disorganized cell-renewal process.
 This is why we need to cleanse.

 Cleansing helps keep our skin’s processes functioning at the optimum level.

 Cleansing helps our skin to maintain healthy skin renewal.
 It removes dirt, impurities and excess oil from the pores, while preparing our skin to absorb treatments and moisture, so it can achieve a healthy moisture balance.

 But sometimes, we unknowingly make things difficult for our own skin.
-Our bad habits might in fact be contributing to our skin concerns like pimples, dark spots and wrinkles.
+Our bad habits might in fact be contributing to our skin concerns like acne, dark spots and wrinkles.

 Your skin fights all the foreign bodies clogging up your pores while you sleep.
-So leaving your makeup on overnight can worsen pimples and make your skin dull and dry.
-This can also accelerate the signs of ageing in the skin.
+So leaving your makeup on overnight can worsen acne and make your skin dull and dry.
+This can also accelerate the signs of aging in the skin.
 So always cleanse your skin before you sleep.